 Hello friends.
 Today we review the physics puzzle game Hardspace: Shipbreaker, a game set in a dystopian future where you need to cut through ships to pay off your debts!
 Coming from developers Blackbird Interactive and published by Focus Home Interactive.

-Developer: Blackbird Interactive Publisher: Focus Home Interactive Genre: Simulation, Space, Physics, Puzzle, Early Access Release Date: 16 Jun 2020 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay video: Youtube Copy was provided by the developer.
+Developer: Blackbird Interactive Publisher: Focus Home Interactive Genre: Simulation, Space, Physics, Puzzle, Early Access Release Date: 16 Jun 2020 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay video: Youtube Review copy was provided.

 The story takes place in the future, a dystopian universe where your bills are accumulating and credit transfers are declined so you only got one option – ship cutting your way out of this mess.
 As you apply to be a cutter to LYNX, you will be presented with a hefty list of statements to agree with – the corp has to be safe from any liabilities and also has to be sure you vote for the correct Chancellor – which adds to the dystopian feeling of the world.